 Not far from the Somerset county town of Taunton, Ramscombe sits in a beautiful valley at the foot of the Quantock Hills.
 The property is one of five luxury timber-clad holiday lodges, all finished to a very high standard to provide spacious, light and airy large group accommodation, and each with its very own 22ft x 10ft indoor heated swimming pool and outdoor space.
 This is a great place to stay for all ages enjoying a family holiday, days away with friends, refined hen weekends and low key celebrations.

-When you get back to Ramscombe, get the barbecue going if the sun is shining; there's plenty of room on the patio for dinner alfresco and whilst the sausages are sizzling you can have a game of outdoor table tennis or boules, or take a dip in the pool; children can let off steam on the trampoline or play equipment.
-If you fancy eating out, within a very short drive are some very good pubs – just down the road are the Rising Sun at West Bagborough, the Farmers Arms at Combe Florey, and the Blue Ball Inn at Triscombe.
-Bring it on.
+When you get back to Ramscombe, get the barbecue going if the sun is shining; there's plenty of room on the patio for dinner alfresco and whilst the sausages are sizzling you can have a game of outdoor table tennis or boules, or take a dip in the pool.
+Children will be happy playing on the trampoline or play equipment.
+If you fancy eating out, within a very short drive you’ll find some very good pubs – just down the road are the Rising Sun at West Bagborough, and the Farmers Arms at Combe Florey.
+Happiness is a large group holiday; bring it on – book today!